-There’s so much involved during the holiday season – shopping, cooking, preparing holiday cards, parties, kids’ activities, concerts, recitals, travel and more.
+There’s so much involved during the holiday season – shopping, cooking, preparing holiday cards, parties (socially distanced of course), kids’ concerts, recitals, and more.
 The to-do list gets bigger and bigger with each passing day.

 So how do you keep stress to a minimum?